kenji-imamura/recycle_bert/README.md

 This example is based on the [fairseq](https://github.com/pytorch/fairseq) and uses [transformers](https://github.com/huggingface/transformers) for applying pre-trained BERT models.
+If you convert the BERT models from TensorFlow to PyTorch, the [TensorFlow](https://www.tensorflow.org/) library is also required.
 ```
 pip3 install fairseq
 pip3 install transformers
+pip3 install tensorflow
 ```

 ### Directories / paths